List of The Apothecary Diaries episodes

-The Apothecary Diaries is a Japanese anime television series based on the light novel series of the same name written by Natsu Hyūga and illustrated by Touko Shino.
-Produced by Toho Animation Studio and OLM, the anime series is directed and written by Norihiro Naganuma, with Akinori Fudesaka serving as assistant director for the first season and later replacing Norihiro as director of the second season.
-Yukiko Nakatani designed the characters, while Satoru Kōsaki, Kevin Penkin, and Alisa Okehazama all composed the music.
-The two consecutive-cours first season ran from October 22, 2023, to March 24, 2024, on Nippon TV and its affiliates.
-The first opening theme song is "Hana ni Natte" (花になって), performed by Ryokuoushoku Shakai, while the first ending theme song is "Aikotoba" (アイコトバ), performed by Aina the End.
-The second opening theme song is "Ambivalent" (アンビバレント), performed by Uru, while the second ending theme song is "Ai wa Kusuri" (愛は薬), performed by Wacci.
+The Apothecary Diaries is a Japanese anime television series based on the light novel series The Apothecary Diaries, written by Hyūganatsu, and illustrated by Touko Shino.
+Produced by Toho Animation Studio and OLM, the series was written by Norihiro Naganuma and directed by Naganuma and Akinori Fudesaka.
+Yukiko Nakatani designed the characters.
+The first season ran from October 22, 2023, to March 24, 2024 on Nippon TV and its affiliates.

+Its soundtrack was composed by Satoru Kōsaki, Kevin Penkin, and Alisa Okehazama.
+The initial opening theme song was "Hana ni Natte" (花になって), performed by Ryokuoushoku Shakai; the ending theme song was "Aikotoba" (アイコトバ), performed by Aina the End.
+The songs were changed to the opening theme song "Ambivalent" (アンビバレント) (performed by Uru) and the ending theme song is "Ai wa Kusuri" (愛は薬), performed by Wacci.

-Following the conclusion of the first season's broadcast, a second season was announced.
-It aired from January 10 to July 4, 2025, on the Friday Anime Night programming block of Nippon TV and its affiliates.
-The first opening theme song is "Hyakka Ryōran" (百花繚乱), performed by Lilas Ikuta, while the first ending theme song is "Shiawase no Recipe" (幸せのレシピ), performed by Dai Hirai.
-The second opening theme song is "Kusushiki" (クスシキ), performed by Mrs. Green Apple, while the second ending theme song is "Hitorigoto" (ひとりごと), performed by Omoinotake.
+After the first season was broadcast, a second season was announced.
+It aired from January 10 to July 4, 2025, on Nippon TV's Friday Anime Night and its affiliates.
+The first opening theme song is "Hyakka Ryōran" (百花繚乱) (performed by Lilas Ikuta) and the first ending theme song is "Shiawase no Recipe" (幸せのレシピ), performed by Dai Hirai.
+The second opening theme song is "Kusushiki" (クスシキ) (performed by Mrs. Green Apple) and the second ending theme song is "Hitorigoto" (ひとりごと), performed by Omoinotake.

-Following the conclusion of the second season broadcast, a sequel to the anime series was announced.
-On the second anniversary of the anime's premiere, it was announced to be a third season that is set to premiere in October 2026.
-The season will run in two split cours, with its second premiering in April 2027.
-An animated film featuring a new story written by Natsu Hyūga was also announced and is slated for a theatrical release in December 2026.
+After the second season was broadcast, a sequel to the series was announced.
+On the second anniversary of the anime's premiere, a third season was announced and is set to premiere on October 2, 2026.
+The season, now produced solely by OLM, will run in two parts, with its second part premiering in April 2027.
+The first opening theme song is "Kumo o Nukekazashimo e Watashidake" (雲を抜け風下へ私だけ) (performed by Yorushika) and the first ending theme song is "AIYOU", performed by Eve.
+An animated film entitled The Apothecary Diaries: The Deceased Empress' Treasure (with a new story by Hyūganatsu) was also announced, and is scheduled to premiere in Japan on December 11, 2026.
+The movie will be produced solely by Toho Animation Studio.

-Crunchyroll streams the series worldwide outside Asia, in addition to the Middle East, the CIS, and South Asia.
-The first cours of the first season was released on Blu-ray on January 28, 2025, while the second cours was released on March 25, 2025.
-Netflix streams the series in select regions of Asia.
+Crunchyroll streams the series worldwide outside Asia, including the Middle East, the CIS, and South Asia.
+The first season's first part was released on Blu-ray on January 28, 2025, and the second part was released on March 25 of that year.
+Netflix streams the series in some Asian regions.